-(52) Online advertisingement plays an important role in the online environment, including in relation to the provision of the services of online platforms, when the service provider receives remuneration as economic consideration for the placement of the specific advertisement on the platform's online interface, for example as direct payment or increased sale commission.
-However, online advertising ement can contribute to significant risks, ranging from advertisements that is itselfare themselves illegal content, to contributing to financial incentives for the publication or amplification of illegal or otherwise harmful content and activities online, or the discriminatory display of advertising with an impact on the equal treatment and opportunities of citizens.
-In addition to the requirements resulting from Article 6 of Directive 2000/31/EC, providers of online platforms should therefore be required to ensure that the recipients of the service have certain individualised information necessary for them to understand when and on whose behalf the advertisement is displayed.
-They should ensure that the information is salient, including through standardised visual or audio marks, clearly identifiable and unambiguous for the average user.
-In addition, recipients of the service should have information on the main parameters used for determining that specific advertismenting is to be displayed to them, providing meaningful explanations of the logic used to that end, including when this is based on profiling.
-Such explanations should include information on the method used for displaying the advertisement - for example whether it is contextual, behavioural or other type of advertising - and, where applicable, the main profiling criteria used.
+(52) Online advertisingement plays an important role in the online environment, including in relation to the provision of the services of online platforms, when the service provider provider of online platform receives remuneration as economic consideration for the placement of the specific advertisement on the platform's online interface, for example as direct payment or increased sale commission.
+However, online advertising ement-can contribute to significant risks, ranging from advertisements that is itselfare themselves illegal content, to contributing to financial incentives for the publication or amplification of illegal or otherwise harmful content and activities online, or the discriminatory presentation display of advertising with an impact on the equal treatment and opportunities of citizens.
+In addition to the requirements resulting from Article 6 of Directive 2000/31/EC, providers of online platforms should therefore be required to ensure that the recipients of the service have certain individualised information necessary for them to understand when and on whose behalf the advertisement is displayed presented.
+They should ensure that the information is salient, including through standardised visual or audio marks, clearly identifiable and unambiguous for the average user, and should be adapted to the nature of the individual service's online interface.
+In addition, recipients of the service should have information on the main parameters used for determining that specific advertismenting is to be displayed presented to them, providing meaningful explanations of the logic used to that end, including when this is based on profiling.
+Such explanations should include information on the method used for displaying presenting the advertisement - for example whether it is contextual, behavioural or other type of advertising - and, where applicable, the main profiling criteria used.
 The requirements of this Regulation on the provision of information relating to advertisement is without prejudice to the application of the relevant provisions of Regulation (EU) 2016/679, in particular those regarding the right to object, automated individual decision-making, including profiling and specifically the need to obtain consent of the data subject prior to the processing of personal data for targeted advertising.
 Similarly, it is without prejudice to the provisions laid down in Directive 2002/58/EC in particular those regarding the storage of information in terminal equipment and the access to information stored therein.
-Finally, this Regulation complements the application of the Directive 2010/13/EU which imposes measures to enable users to declare audiovisual commercial communications in user-generated videos.
+Finally, this Regulation complements the application of the Directive 2010/13/EU which imposes measures to enable users to declare audiovisual commercial communications in usergenerated videos.